Robertson, South Africa

 The receptionist told us that they had rooms available but that a wedding party would be going on this night.
 We thanked her for her openness and decided to drive a bit further to Robertson.

-Robertson is a busy center of the region, and we stayed at the Grand Hotel, a charming victorian hotel built in 1901.
-At the time of writing, the hotel was still been owned and managed by Dennis and Lauren Woolley (since 1998).
+Robertson is the busy center of the region, and we stayed at the Grand Hotel, a charming victorian hotel built in 1901.

 Praise the Lord!